FelSecure/num_Guesser/README.md

 -> only positive integer
--> in this version its hard coded from including 0,excluding 9999 -> if you are guessing correctly the program is finished -> no error detection, unkown what is happening !
+-> in this version its hard coded from including 0,excluding 9999 -> if you are guessing correctly the program is finished -> error detection could give you hints on what is not working !